Time commitment

 In most, but not all, academic papers, your thesis will be explicitly stated in one or two sentences near the beginning of your paper.

-Parts: Topic + position + reasons Example: Volunteer tourism in southeast Asia (topic) should be more strictly regulated (position) to prevent economic, social, and cultural exploitation (reasons).
+Example: Volunteer tourism in southeast Asia [topic] should be more strictly regulated [position] to prevent economic, social, and cultural exploitation [reasons].

-2. Evaluation: Assess strengths and weaknesses.
+Evaluation: Assess strengths and weaknesses

-Parts: Evaluation + reasons Example: Abraham Poincheval’s installation, Pierre, is a landmark in performance art (evaluation), not just because of its unique concept--a man living inside of a rock--but also because of the unique and deeply-felt responses it evokes from visitors of all ages (reasons).
+Example: Abraham Poincheval’s installation, Pierre, is a landmark in performance art [evaluation], not just because of its unique concept--a man living inside of a rock--but also because of the unique and deeply-felt responses it evokes from visitors of all ages [reasons].

-Parts: Components + effect(s) they produce Example: In Jane Eyre, the use of supernatural elements, mythic references, and fairy tale motifs contribute to a sense of unease throughout the book, making a conventional happy ending implausible.
+Example: In Jane Eyre, the use of supernatural elements, mythic references, and fairy tale motifs [components] contribute to a sense of unease throughout the book, making a conventionally happy ending implausible [effect].

-Parts: Objects of comparison + conclusion Example: A comparison of the mechanisms and outcomes of immunotherapy and chemotherapy (objects of comparison) shows that immunotherapies are more effective in treating cancer and cause fewer harmful side effects for cancer patients (conclusion).
+Example: A comparison of the mechanisms and outcomes of immunotherapy and chemotherapy [objects of comparison] shows that immunotherapies are more effective in treating cancer and cause fewer harmful side effects for cancer patients [conclusion].

 License